MajidHaghparast/MSE/lectures/Demo.md

 # Deploying Containerized Applications to the Cloud: Step by Step

-This guide provides step-by-step instructions for deploying containerized applications to the cloud using Docker, Kubernetes, and Google Cloud Service.
+This guide provides step-by-step instructions for deploying containerized applications to the cloud using Docker, Kubernetes, and Google Cloud Services.

 ## Prerequisites
 - Docker installed on your local machine